 Shooting in manual mode is not as difficult as many people think.
 Cameras have so many options for how you can control them it can be confusing for beginners.

-I believe you can be more creative in shooting in manual mode.
-The reason is that our eyes see differently than our DSLR does.
-We see a wider range of tones.
-Cameras cannot record detail in the brightest and darkest parts of composition in high contrast situations.
+Shooting in manual mode allows you to be more creative.
+Our eyes see differently than our DSLRs, and we see a wider range of tones.
+Cameras cannot record detail in the brightest and darkest parts of a composition in high-contrast situations.

 In any of the auto-settings, your camera aims to produce an evenly exposed image.
 When there’s a great amount of contrast there has to be compromised.
 This is where creativity is called for and the camera’s AI usually fails to produce a satisfying result.